GS1 uses a system of Application Identifiers (AI) to capture additional information in barcodes.

 Below is a GS1-128 barcode with the defined length AIs (GTIN and use by date) encoded before the non-predefined AI (batch).

-There are occaisions where two non-predefined length data elements are required to be encoded in a barcode.
+There are occasions where two non-predefined length data elements are required to be encoded in a barcode.
 To ensure that machines reading barcodes clearly distinguish the beginning and end of non-predefined components, the FNC1 character should be used as a data separator.

-Section 3 of the General Specifications has a full list of Appliation Identifiers, including details of the AI which require the FNC1:
+Section 3 of the General Specifications has a full list of Appliation Identifiers, including details of the AI which require the FNC1.